cpfaff/Open-Science-Thesis/README.md

 If you do not like to use the complete document scaffold presented here you can also only use the LaTeX-Class as document class in your documents.
-You need to [download](http://bit.ly/1dowUNP) the class file save it next to your document tex file and then include and load it in your preamble with:
+You need to [download](http://bit.ly/1dowUNP) the class file save it next to your `document.tex` file and then include and load it in your preamble with:

 ```latex
 \documentclass[options]{open_science_thesis}